 Distribution of hard coal, lignite and asphaltite utilisation by sectors, 1990 – 2020.
 Source: Ministry of Energy and Natural Resources Energy Balance Tables

-In 2020, 87 per cent of lignite supply, 62 per cent of asphaltite and 60 per cent of hard coal were used in thermal power plants to generate electricity and heat.
-13% of hard coal was consumed to produce coke for steel production.
+In 2023, 74% of lignite and 59% of hard coal were used in thermal power stations to generate electricity and heat.
+Meanwhile, 15% of hard coal was consumed in the production of coke for use in steel production.

 Sectoral distribution of lignite utilisation (1000 TOE) Source: Ministry of Energy and Natural Resources Energy Balance Tables